 The governing body responds within ten days, to any request from a parent to investigate incidents of bullying.
-In all cases, the governing body notifies the Headteacher and asks him/her to conduct an investigation into the case and to report back to a representative of the governing body.
+In all cases, the governing body notifies the Headteacher and asks him/her to investigate the case and to report back to a representative of the governing body.